 Adding lime to the soil in autumn is the easiest answer to how to raise calcium in the soil.
 Eggshells in your compost will also add calcium to soil.
 Some gardeners plant eggshells along with their tomato seedlings to add calcium to soil and prevent blossom end rot.

 Once you recognize a calcium deficiency plant, foliar applications are the best answer to how to raise calcium.
 In soil, the roots take up calcium.
 In foliar feeding, calcium enters through the leaves.
 Spray your plants with a solution of 1/2 to 1 ounce of calcium chloride or calcium nitrate to one gallon of water.
 Make sure the spray thoroughly covers the newest growth.

-Calcium is essential to plant growth and it’s easy to ensure they get enough to grow healthy and strong.
+Calcium is essential to plant growth and it’s easy to ensure your plants get enough to grow healthy and strong.